Six recent Auburn University graduates have been selected as winners of the Graduate School’s 2015 Master’s Thesis Awards.

 Award winners receive an honorarium of $250 and a certificate, which is presented at the Graduate School’s annual awards ceremony each spring.

 The categories for the Master’s Thesis Awards rotate each year.
-The Graduate School is now soliciting nominations for the 2015 categories: Life Sciences and Social Sciences/Business/Education.
+The Graduate School is now soliciting nominations for the 2016 categories: Mathematics/Physical Sciences/Engineering and Humanities/Fine Arts.